nvim-treesitter/nvim-treesitter/README.md

   </p>
 </div>

+>[!CAUTION]
+> The `master` branch is frozen and provided for backward compatibility only.
+All future updates happen on the [`main` branch](https://github.com/nvim-treesitter/nvim-treesitter/blob/main/README.md), which will become the default branch in the future.

 The goal of `nvim-treesitter` is both to provide a simple and easy way to use the interface for [tree-sitter](https://github.com/tree-sitter/tree-sitter) in Neovim and to provide some basic functionality such as highlighting based on it:

 ![example-cpp](https://user-images.githubusercontent.com/2361214/202753610-e923bf4e-e88f-494b-bb1e-d22a7688446f.png)